Nova Widianto: Career

 Widianto specialized in mixed doubles.
 He enjoyed some international success with Vita Marissa, winning the SEA Games in 2001, the Asian Badminton Championships in 2003, and the Japan Open in 2004.
-However, his greatest success came from a partnership with Lilyana Natsir.
+However, his greatest success came from a partnership with Liliyana Natsir.
 In 2005, they won the World Championships in 2005, beating Xie Zhongbo and Zhang Yawen in the final.
 The pair won the gold medal at the 2007, by beating Zheng Bo and Gao Ling.
 They claimed the silver medals at the 2008 Olympic Games, lossing to the world number 10, Lee Yong Dae and Lee Hyo-jung.
 At the 2009 BWF World Championships, they also earned the silver medal, losing to the Danish pair.
 He was the runner up three times in a row, from 2006 to 2008, at the Japan open.
 They have been runner up at the All England Championships twice, including 2010 when they were beaten by future Olympic champion, Zhang Nan and Zhao Yunlei, 18-21 25-23 18–21 in an hour and 31 minutes.
 Widianto has represented Indonesia in the Sudirman Cup (combined men's and women's world team championships) five times: 2001, 2003, 2005, 2007 and 2009.